 - Go to your room (when it’s ready), decorate your stateroom door with magnets, get ready for the first show of the cruise and then go to dinner.

-- Sign up for the free 50 megabytes of Internet in the Sea Connect package right before you leave port.
+- Sign up for the free 50 megabytes that comes with the Internet in the Sea Connect package.